 UK Anti-Doping (UKAD) is the National Anti-Doping Organisation of the UK and is responsible for anti-doping in the UK.
 Its website includes education resources and provides information on anti-doping rules and procedures.
 It includes a page specifically on supplements and nutrition.

-The anti-doping section of the UK Athletics website provides useful information, including full copies of the UKA anti-doping rules.
+The anti-doping section of the UK Athletics website provides useful information, including full copies of the UKA anti-doping rules and procedures.

 Global DRO allows you to check the status of registered medication, both prescribed and over-the-counter.
 Athletes of all levels should check any medication before they use it.
 Athletes should also advise their GP that they may be subject to testing so that this can be considered when considering any treatment.
 Please note that even if prescribed by a doctor, you should still check you medication on Global DRO and contact UKA immediately should the status of your medication be “Prohibited” or “Declaration required”.